ujjwalmsft/architecture-center/docs/patterns/publisher-subscriber.md

 - **Bi-directional communication.** The channels in a publish-subscribe system are treated as unidirectional.
 If a specific subscriber needs to send acknowledgement or communicate status back to the publisher, consider using the [Request/Reply Pattern](http://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html).
 This pattern uses one channel to send a message to the subscriber, and a separate reply channel for communicating back to the publisher.

-- **Message ordering.** The order that messages are received by subscribers isn't guaranteed, and doesn't necessarily reflect the creation order of the messages.
-Design the system to ensure that message processing is idempotent to help eliminate any dependency on the order of message handling.
+- **Message ordering.** The order in which messages are received by subscribers isn't guaranteed, and doesn't necessarily reflect the creation order of the messages.
+Many messaging services provide capabilities to ensure first-in-first-out (FIFO) ordering of messages.

 - **Message priority.** Some solutions may require that messages are processed in a specific order.
 The [Priority Queue pattern](priority-queue.md) provides a mechanism for ensuring specific messages are delivered before others.

 - **Poison messages.** A malformed message, or a task that requires access to resources that aren't available, can cause a service instance to fail.
-The system should prevent such messages being returned to the queue.
+The system should prevent such messages being returned to a channel.
 Instead, capture and store the details of these messages elsewhere so that they can be analyzed if necessary.
 Many messaging services provide a dead-letter queue that can hold poison messages for later processing.

 - **Repeated messages.** The same message might be sent more than once if, for example, the sender fails after posting a message but before completing any other work it was performing.
 Another sender could be started and run in its place, and this new sender could repeat the message.
 The messaging infrastructure may implement duplicate message detection and removal (also known as de-duping), usually based on message IDs, in order to provide at-most-once delivery of messages.
 If not, the receivers are responsible for either removing duplicate messages or implementing idempotent operations for message processing.
 Note that a de-duping process can affect system throughput.